logo RankiaUnited Kingdom

 Pros of Premium BondsCons of Premium Bonds

-100% capital protection – Your money is safe and backed by HM TreasuryNo guaranteed return – You might earn nothing at all
+100% capital protection – Your money is safe and backed by HM Treasury, with no upper limit (unlike the £85,000 FSCS limit for banks)No guaranteed return – You might earn nothing at all in any given month

-Chance to win big – Monthly prize draws with prizes up to £1 millionNot ideal for long-term growth – Less suitable for building wealth
+Chance to win big – Monthly prize draws with prizes up to £1 millionNot ideal for long-term growth – Money not invested in prizes earns nothing; inflation erodes real value over time

 No risk of losing money – Even if you don't win, your initial deposit is intact